StijnvdW/frontend-mentor-qr-code-component/README.md

 ### What I learned

-Centering it on de page:
+Centering it on the page:

 ```css
 .card {